The questions for this peer group discussion relate to contraception which was one of the topics within the recent “Sexual Health” theme.

 anaesthetic in the inside of the upper arm.
 They are generally well tolerated but can have variable effects on bleeding

-Copper IUDs may initially cause heavier bleeding, whereas levonorgestrel IUDs reduce bleeding, however, they are not
+Copper IUDs may initially cause heavier bleeding, whereas levonorgestrel IUDs reduce bleeding.

 International clinical guideline groups recommend that use of some IUDs can be extended, without affecting contraceptive